-Francis has a broad commercial litigation and arbitration practice, with a particular emphasis on shipping, private international and regulatory law.
-His experience includes led and unled work, in county court and high court litigation, ad hoc and institutional arbitrations.
-Francis is familiar with all major international arbitration rules including: LCIA, ICC, UNCITRAL, SIAC, HKIAC, the Swiss Arbitration Rules, and LMAA rules.
+Francis has a broad commercial chancery and arbitration practice, with a particular emphasis on private international law, private client, contentious trusts, probate, and shipping law.
+He acts in a wide range of commercial and trusts disputes, with experience including led and unled work, in county court and high court litigation, ad hoc and institutional arbitrations.
+Francis is familiar with all major international arbitration rules including: LCIA, DIFC-LCIA, ICC, UNCITRAL, SIAC, HKIAC, the Swiss Arbitration Rules, and LMAA rules.
+He is also a registered practitioner in the DIFC Courts in Dubai.

 Prior to joining 36 Stone Francis spent three years at the world-leading international arbitration practice of WilmerHale, where he worked on a range of high value, complex commercial arbitrations.
 This included a US$1 billion civil fraud claim relating to the manufacture of potentially toxic baby-milk formula, and a US$900m price-review arbitration relating a 20-year LNG supply contract.
 During this time Francis worked closely with some of the world’s leading arbitration practitioners, including Gary Born and Franz Schwarz.
 Prior to joining WilmerHale Francis worked at a leading international shipping firm after completing pupillage at 7 King’s Bench Walk.